DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 ## Top 8 Drupal PCI Compliance Myths

-_Author’s Note: This is a trimmed down summary from a longer article that will be published soon._
+_Author’s Note: This is a trimmed down summary from a [longer article](http://drupalpcicompliance.org/article/2013/08/24/top-12-drupal-pci-compliance-myths/)._

 ### Drupal is PCI compliant.